-In this debate, INSP!R insists on the need for solidaritybased financing and on equity, meaning that everyone contributes according to his/her possibilities and receives social protection benefits/services according to his/her needs.
-Working women and men have always been willing to pay their share in social protection systems (by means of social contributions and taxes).
-This is also true for those working in the informal economy and in rural areas, as long as their voice is heard (democratic decision-making) and the services and allowances are adequate and appropriate.
-A key element determining the contributory capacity of the people is their income: governments and employers have to ensure that workers are paid decent living wages and the self-employed and agriculture workers can earn sufficient income to live in dignity.
+In this debate, WSM and the thematic network insist on the need for solidarity-based financing and on equity, meaning that everyone contributes according to his/her possibilities and receives social protection benefits/services according to his/her needs.
+Whether in formal or in informal social protection systems, working women and men have always been willing to pay their share (by means of social contributions and taxes).
+This is also true for those working in the informal economy and in rural areas, as long as their voice is heard (democratic decision-making) and the services are adequate and appropriate.
+A key element determining the contributory capacity of these people is their income: governments and employers have to ensure that workers are paid living wages and the self-employed and agriculture workers can earn sufficient income to live in dignity.